The Local Area

 Clarks Village (14 miles) – An outlet shopping village in Street with over 90 high street and designer retailers.

 Longleat House & Safari Park (29 miles) – Longleat House is the ancestral home of the Marquess of Bath and is a stunning example of traditional Elizabethan architecture.
 Longleat Safari Park is home to over 500 animals and covers a total of 9,000 acres.
 Both offer great days out within the local countryside.

 Glastonbury Tor (8.2 miles) – Full of history, Glastonbury Tor is one of the most spiritual sites in the country.

 Brean Down (13 miles) – Standing 97 metres high, Brean Down is one of Somerset’s most beautiful days out.
 Discover the Roman temple, Plamerston Fort or Somerset’s greatest natural pier with a 1.5 mile walk.
 Brean Down offers views over the Bristol channel toward South Wales and the Somerset Levels.

 Sand Point (12 miles) – Perfect for picnics and a day out to discover the local wildlife.

-Clevedon Court (13 miles) – This 14th century manor house & 18th century terraced garden is a remarkable survival form the Medieval period.
+Clevedon Court (13 miles) – This 14th century manor house & 18th century terraced garden is a remarkable survival from the Medieval period.

 Tyntesfield (13 miles) – Within close proximity to Bristol, this Victorian Gothic revival house has beautiful gardens, flower filled terraces and plenty of woodland.